Mick Jagger: 1990s

 The 1989–1990 Steel Wheels/Urban Jungle Tour was the band's first world tour in seven years and their biggest stage production to date.
 Opening acts included Living Colour and Guns N' Roses.
 Recordings from the tour were released in a 1991 concert album, Flashpoint, which reached No. 6 in the UK and No. 16 in the US, and the concert film Live at the Max, released in 1991.
 The tour was Bill Wyman's last.
 After years of deliberation, Wyman chose to leave the band, although his departure was not made official until January 1993.

 Following the success of Steel Wheels, and the end of Jagger and Richards's well-publicised feud, Jagger attempted to reestablish himself as a solo artist.
 He acquired Rick Rubin as co-producer in January 1992 for his third solo album, Wandering Spirit.
 Sessions for the album began that month in Los Angeles and ended nine months later, in September 1992.
 Richards recorded his second solo studio album, Main Offender, at the same time.

-On Wandering Spirit, Jagger used Lenny Kravitz as a vocalist on his cover of Bill Withers' "Use Me" and bassist Flea from Red Hot Chili Peppers on three separate tracks.
+On Wandering Spirit, Jagger used Lenny Kravitz as a vocalist on his cover of Bill Withers's "Use Me" and bassist Flea from Red Hot Chili Peppers on three separate tracks.
 Jagger signed with Atlantic Records, which had signed the Stones in the 1970s, to distribute the solo album.
 Wandering Spirit, released in February 1993, and The Very Best of Mick Jagger, a compilation album containing no new material, were both released by Atlantic Records.
 Wandering Spirit was commercially successful, reaching No. 12 in the UK and No. 11 in the US.